skfarhat/ste-assignment-report/res/code-inspection.md

 Bugs:

 * regex is wrong
+	* it is not enforced that there be any numbers.
+They use the 0 or more sign "\*" instead of "+"
     * all alphanumerics are allowed in the first place.
 * indexOf, strictly greater than zero (>0)
 * since supposedly one cannot be both divorced and single and married, we should have "else if" instead of "if" in the code checker.